OnePageCRM/OnePageCRM.github.io/_posts/2020-03-14-using-momentjs-to-manage-dates-and-times-easily.md

 friday = today.clone().add(5 - day, 'days')
 ```
 <br/>
-Very often, on the user’ side it's convenient to show relative time instead of full date format.
+Frequently, it's more convenient to show relative time on the user's side, instead of the full date-time format.
-Use `fromNow` method for this
+We can use the `fromNow` method for this:

 ```coffeescript
 a = moment()